farrisric/npl/docs/examples.rst

    examples/train_top.rst

-Optimization of the chemical ordering a nanoally
+Optimization of the chemical ordering a nanoalloy
 ------------------------------------------------

 For a detailed tutorial on training a model using Topological Descriptors, please refer to the following document: